j2objc-contrib/j2objc-gradle/README.md

 which is then shared by Android apps (natively Java) and iOS apps (using J2ObjC).

 The plugin:
-* translates your Java source code to Objective-C for iOS (iPhone/iPad) using [__J2ObjC__](https://github.com/google/j2objc), an open-source tool from Google
+* Translates your Java source code to Objective-C for iOS (iPhone/iPad) using [__J2ObjC__](https://github.com/google/j2objc), an open-source tool from Google
-* builds Objective-C static libraries and headers ready-to-use in Xcode
+* Builds Objective-C static libraries and headers ready-to-use in Xcode
-* runs translated versions of your JUnit tests to ensure your code works in Objective-C form
+* Runs translated versions of your JUnit tests to ensure your code works in Objective-C form
-* handles multiple Java projects, external Java libraries \[1\], and existing Objective-C code you'd like to link in
+* Handles multiple Java projects, external Java libraries \[1\], and existing Objective-C code you'd like to link in
-* configures Xcode projects to use your translated libraries, using CocoaPods (optionally)
+* Configures Xcode projects to use your translated libraries, using CocoaPods (optionally)

 The plugin is not affiliated with Google but was developed by former Google Engineers and others.
 Note that the plugin is currently in alpha; we may need to make breaking API changes